learning-unlimited/ESP-Website/docs/admin/registration_confirmation_receipt.rst

 * In the box next to 'Action' type:

-  - 'confirm' for the HTML confirmation receipt
+  - 'confirm' for the confirmation receipt

-  - 'confirmemail' for the plain-text e-mail receipt
+  - 'confirmemail' for the email receipt

-  - 'cancel' for the HTML cancellation receipt
+  - 'cancel' for the cancellation receipt

 * In the dropdown box next to 'Program,' select the program that this receipt should apply to.